TILBURY FOOTBALL CLUB

 A new 200 seater grandstand has been constructed on the far side of the ground, and this is flanked by two new covered terraces.
 New pitch and outer perimeter walls have been built, and 5 turnstiles entrances incorporated.
 New concrete standing areas have been laid on the near side of the ground and terracing built behind the Chadwell End Goal, part of which will eventually comprise a covered seating area.

-The old grandstand is currently being refurbished and other plans to improve the ground and its facilities are in the pipeline.
+The old grandstand has been refurbished and other plans to improve the ground and its facilities are in the pipeline.